adhoclabs/BurnerAndroidSDKSample/README.md

 ```

 ### Notes
-The min SDK for this Android SDK is 16.
+The minimum SDK for this Android SDK is 16.

 ### Resources
 Here are a list of the resources that pertain to developing with our API, once you have the access token: